carabiner-tech/agent/README.md

 9. Experiment by adding new endpoints to `demo-server/src/api/mod.rs` to support other RPC operations.

 Note the "openai plugin devtools" is very useful to reload your locally-developed plugin here.
 Otherwise you'll need to uninstall / redevelop the plugin for ChatGPT to pick up changes to your OpenAPI schema.

+# Key Crates

+ - `tokio` for async runtime in the Agent and Server, `tokio-tungstenite` for the websocket support
+ - `poem` / `poem-openapi` for HTTP route handling and OpenAPI schema generation
+   - `RpcRequest` variant structs in `rpc/src/operations` derive `poem-openapi::Object` so they can be used as documented POST bodies
+ - `config` for building up settings and manifest file with env overrides
+ - `serde` for serializing RPC requests over websocket
+ - Tried to use `enum_dispatch` and `into_variant` for easier message processing after deserialization, and coercing Request/Responses into variants, but ended up writing a custom declarative macro instead

 # Coming Soon